F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

 Many fans cycle back into town or walk to the nearest train or metro station.
 Others take the bus, although services along Øster Allé can be disrupted.
 In this case, the best bus option is to head to Trianglen and catch one there.

 F.C.
-Copenhagen in collaboration with Carlsberg are working on enhanced fan zone experiences around the stadium, and you are of course welcome to stay after the game and enjoy a beer and food.
+Copenhagen in collaboration with Carlsberg have created a fan zone experience behind the B Stand, and you are of course welcome to stay after the game and enjoy a beer and some food.